 And as an aside, the other great herbal medicine for premenstrual mood is bupleurum.

-If you have that kind of progesterone sensitivity, you might find your premenstrual mood symptoms kick in early, just a few days after ovulation when progesterone starts to climb.
-In other words, premenstrual mood symptoms potentially caused or triggered by progesterone.
-For most women, however, premenstrual mood symptoms typically kick in a little later about eight or nine days after ovulation when progesterone starts to drop.
+If you have that kind of progesterone sensitivity, you might find your premenstrual mood symptoms kick in early, just a few days after ovulation, when progesterone starts to climb.
+In other words, premenstrual mood symptoms are potentially caused or triggered by progesterone.
+For most women, however, premenstrual mood symptoms typically kick in a little later, about eight or nine days after ovulation, when progesterone starts to drop.
 So, for most women, premenstrual mood symptoms are, at least in part, the result of withdrawal from progesterone.
-And can therefore be relieved by taking progesterone either a cream or an oral capsule as I describe in my books.
+And can therefore be relieved by taking progesterone, either a cream or an oral capsule, as I describe in my books.
 If you take a body-identical progesterone capsule, be sure to take it at bedtime because it can make you very sleepy.

 And yes, conceptually, there is quite a big difference between